ARTICLE IV – OFFICERS

 Section 2.
 Special Meetings

-meetings of the DC EAPA may be called by the Chapter officers or by written request of ten percent (10%)
+Chapter may be called by the Chapter officers or by written request of ten percent (10%)

 the purpose of the meeting and shall be made at least 10 days before the meeting.

 Section 3.
 Quorum